tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/接入文档/活体人脸比对（SDK）接入指引/Android端接入_intl_en.md

 ### Development Preparations

-1. Sign up for a Tencent Cloud account and log in to the eKYC console to activate the service.
+1. Sign up for a Tencent Cloud account and log in to the FaceID console to activate the service.
-2. Download the eKYC SDK at the SDK download address and integrate it locally.
+2. Download the FaceID SDK at the SDK download address and integrate it locally.
 3. Apply for and download the license.

-### eKYC SDK for Android Integration Process
+### FaceID SDK for Android Integration Process

 SDK provides the files **huiyansdk_android_overseas_1.0.9.6_release.aar**, **tencent-ai-sdk-youtu-base-1.0.1.39-release.aar**, **tencent-ai-sdk-common-1.1.36-release.aar**, and **tencent-ai-sdk-aicamera-1.0.22-release.aar** (the specific version numbers of the files downloaded from the official website shall prevail).
 The files are encapsulated with the face liveness detection feature.